mist64/cbmbus_doc/3 Commodore DOS.md

 Every drive has its own independent filesystem.
 A filesystem has a name, a two-character ID, and contains an unsorted set of files.
 All files have a unique **name** and a file **type**, and have to be at least one byte in size[^1].

 DOS does not specify a maximum size for disk or file names, but the limit for all Commodore devices is 16 characters.
 There is also no specified character encoding: Names consist of 8 bit characters, and DOS does not interpret them.
+Names have very few limitations:

-Because of the encoding of channel names and commands, the comma character is valid in disk or file names.
-File names can also not contain the character `0xa0` (SPACE with with bit 7 set, PETSCII shifted SPACE - it is used as the terminating character on disk) or start with "`$`", "`#`" or "`&"` because these are special channel names.
+* The comma and colon characters are illegal in disk or file names (because of the encoding of channel names and commands).
+* The code `0xa0` (SPACE with with bit 7 set; PETSCII shifted SPACE) is illegal in file names (it is used as the terminating character on disk).

 There are four file types (`SEQ`, `PRG`, `USR` and `REL`) that fall into two categories: sequential and relative.